 Table 1, Source: Field data.2011

-Growth
+Growth/

-Every respondent reported that their company has grown.
+Every respondent reported that their company has grown98.
 Since sustainability was heavily reliant on growth, many small business owners were unable to continue operating their non-growing companies.
 Accordingly, the responders in Nyamache Township were operating firms that showed promise for expansion.
 All responders (100%) acknowledged that their market reach, sales volume, and profitability level had increased from the beginning.
 Regarding capital, 92.0% of the participants acknowledged that their degree of profitability, sales volume, and market reach had increased from the beginning.

 On the capital, 92.0% of respondents said it was higher than it was at the beginning, while the remaining 8.0% said it was the same.
 While 22.0% of respondents said that the technology they were employing in their firm was the same as when they started, 78.0% of respondents acknowledged that their level of technology utilization has improved.
 While 10.0% of respondents said that their products' quality had not improved, 90% respondents said that their products' quality had increased.
 While 37.0% of respondents said they had the same number of employees as before, the majority (63.0%) said that the number of employees had increased.
 Of those who suggested ways to boost growth, 42% favored the availability of credit, 30% supported the deduction of license fees, and 28% supported better infrastructure (figure 2).